aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 <summary>1.
 Determine your problem domain</summary>
   <p>

-Framing and narrowing down on the actual business problem you are attempting to solve is key for a successful Machine Learning project.
-A lot of the times people attempt to start with either a cool algorithm or the data they have, but without a clear understanding of the problem they are trying to solve, and a dialog with Subject Matter Experts (SME's), crucial data may be overlooked and business value may not be provided.
-In this example, we would like to secure the banks transfers and transactions in such a way that fraudulent activity can be avoided.
+Framing the actual business problem you are attempting to solve is key for a successful machine learning project.
+A lot of the times people attempt to start with either a cool algorithm or just the data they have, but without a clear understanding of the problem they are trying to solve, and a dialog with Subject Matter Experts (SME's), crucial data may be overlooked and business value may not be provided.

   </p>
 </details>
 <details>